Have Concerns About your Energy Bill?

 DUCT REPAIR

 We can do minor repairs or patchwork on ductwork that was not installed according to best practice, or in some cases simply installed incorrectly.
+Check out additional examples of our work repair ducts on our Bad Duct Work Page

 This picture was taken in 2025 in a home serviced by Blue Ridge Heating and Air in 2024.
 They inspected the ductwork and then installed a $1000 UV air purifier on this air handler.
 They didn’t tell the customer that 20-30% of their air was leaking out of the air handler before it even reached the ducts.
 This is a typical occurrence in our line of work.
 In 5 minutes and with the help of some HVAC tape, we were able to save this customer 20% on their heating bill.